ThomasLuypaert/soundscapeR/README.md

 It is import to check the output of our thresholding step and compare the result to the original data to make sure the algorithm is working properly.
-Luckily, `soundscapeR` has a quick interactive visualization tool based of the `d3heatmap` package by Cheng and Galili ([2018](#ref-d3heatmap)) to do just this:
+Luckily, `soundscaper` has a quick interactive visualization tool based of the `d3heatmap` package by Cheng and Galili ([2018](#ref-d3heatmap)) to do just this: